domenicquirl/domenicquirl.github.io/content/blog/langjam2021/index.md

 _The_ question before the jam was which theme they would choose.
 A jam theme needs to be general enough to allow a wide range of interpretations from participants.
-Game jams often go somewhat abstract with this, having themes like 'Joined Together', 'Out of Control', or 'GENTRE, but you can't MECHANIC'[^gmtk-jams]<span id="fn-gmtk-jams"></span>.
+Game jams often go somewhat abstract with this, having themes like 'Joined Together', 'Out of Control', or 'GENRE, but you can't MECHANIC'[^gmtk-jams].
 Arguably, finding a theme is harder if you're specific to programming languages (but feel free to disagree).

 When the jam came around, it's theme was **First-Class Comments**.